pnp/sp-dev-fx-webparts/samples/react-svg-to-json-converter/README.md

 For usage in SharePoint, the Property Pane is used to define the Site URL and the library Name where the SVGs come from, for usage in Microsoft Teams there is a basic form to save the configuration.

+Web Part works in both english and german and can easily be extended to work in more languages.

 ![svg converter in action](../react-svg-to-json-converter/assets/webpart-sp.png)

 ## Overview of the Web Part